This post was originally published on February 24, 2022, and extensively updated on Feb 7, 2025.

 Discover how different types of income are taxed in our blog post: Breaking Down Income Types: How Each Is Taxed.
 Understanding how your income is taxed is crucial for proper financial planning.
 Our article comprehensively summarizes various income sources, including wages, investments, rental earnings, and more.
 Gain valuable insights into the tax implications of different income types, helping you confidently navigate the complex world of taxation.

-The CARES Act included an exception that allows employers to get a payroll tax exemption for repaying employees’ student loans.
+The CARES Act included an exception allowing employers to get a payroll tax exemption to repay employees’ student loans.
 The repayments are excluded from employees’ income, meaning that they don’t have to pay taxes.

 This provision will remain in effect through 2025 and allows employers to earn some goodwill with employees while saving money on payroll taxes.